-San Marino prides itself on the concept of time travel – to relive bygone centuries through all the senses – and this tiny country is big on its offering.
+San Marino prides itself on the concept of time travel – to relive bygone centuries through all the senses – and this tiny country is big on its offering with its Medieval Festival.

-During its festivals, San Marino likes to present them all with sensory explosion.
+During its festivals, San Marino likes to present them all with a sensory explosion.